marcusdesai/marcusdesai.github.io/content/2023/Aug/implementing-pos.md

 Our task now is provide an implementation of \\(\mathcal{A}\_{POS}\\)!
 Okay, but what kind of engineering constraints do we have for this?
 And what does finished look like?

 First and foremost this code should be clear, and it's implementation should trace to the definitions we have covered in a straightforward way.
-Because of this I'm not going to place performance considerations over code clarity, so the code is not production ready if what we want is to use this implementation in anger.
+I'm not going to place performance considerations over code clarity, so the code is not production ready if what we want is to use this implementation in anger.
 All code will be in Python 3.11.

-We're finished when we can take a regex pattern in a string form, like `"a*b"` and test whether another string is accepted or not by this regex.
-So we want to end up with some function like:
+We're finished when we can check if a string matches a pattern, i.e., whether the string is accepted by the automata.
+So some function like:

 ```python
 # we'll be defining `Automata` later on